-High school students in Worcester, Wicomico, Somerset and Dorchester counties could be eligible to receive college credit for certain occupational courses completed with a grade of “B” or better (these are not dual enrolled courses you took in high school for high school and college credit . . . we have those credits on your Wor-Wic transcript already).
+High school students in Worcester, Wicomico, Somerset and Dorchester counties could be eligible to receive college credit for certain occupational courses they completed in high school with a grade of “B” or better (these are not dual enrolled courses you took in high school for high school and college credit . . . we have those credits on your Wor-Wic transcript already).

 Students must have a copy of their high school transcripts forwarded to the registrar within three years of their high school graduation and prior to registering for classes at Wor-Wic.
-In order for a course to be credited to Wor-Wic, the student must successfully complete a 100-level course at the college.
+In order to be awarded credit for these courses, students must complete at least one 100-level course at Wor-Wic.

 From Standardized Testing Agencies

-We accept Advanced Placement (AP) course work completed with a score of "3" or higher, as well as College-Level Examination Program (CLEP) and International Baccalaureate (IB) Diploma Programme (DP) scores of "4" or higher.
+We accept Advanced Placement (AP) scores of "3" or higher, as well as College-Level Examination Program (CLEP) and International Baccalaureate (IB) Diploma Programme (DP) scores of "4" or higher.

-Students who have completed AP courses in high school should have their official score reports sent to Wor-Wic's registrar from the College Board.
+Students who completed AP of CLEP exams should have their official score reports sent to Wor-Wic's registrar from the College Board.
 Students who have completed the IB DP program should have their official transcripts sent by their DP coordinator.
 Copies of high school transcripts are not acceptable.